How to register with local healthcare providers

 Register with a dentist

 There is a fee for eye tests and all eye treatment.
-Optometry students operate a clinic in the Carys Bannister building during term time, and there are many other opticians around Manchester.
+Optometry students operate a clinic in the Carys Bannister Building during term time, and there are many other opticians located around Manchester.

 Occupational Health Service

 The University Occupational Health Service also offers advice on issues relating to university life, work and general medical advice.